 The programme brings together the engineering expertise of Britain's five gas network companies with the wider energy industry, policymakers, and academics, to tackle the technical challenges associated with a shifting our energy system away from natural gas so that it can allow us all to reap the benefits of a world-leading zero carbon gas grid delivering hydrogen and biomethane.

-That work has, so far, focussed on the planning and research steps necessary to build the world's first zero carbon gas grid, culminating in major research publications such as Britain's Hydrogen Network Plan (January 2021), which set out a national, detailed green print for the roll out of hydrogen in the UK, and the Zero Carbon Commitment (May 2020), which set out the specific network innovation projects needed to do that.
+That work has, so far, focussed on the planning and research steps necessary to build the world's first zero carbon gas grid, culminating in major research publications such as Britain's Hydrogen Network Plan (January 2021), which set out a national, detailed green print for the roll out of hydrogen in the UK.